 Penns Woods Winery

 With more than 40 years of experience in the wine business, winemaker Gino Razzi and his daughter Carley Razzi Mack continually produce award-winning wines at Penns Woods Winery.
-Visitors can savor these notable creations seven days a week at the tasting room and vineyard, where movie screenings and yoga classes take place during warm-weather months.
+Visitors can savor these notable creations seven days a week at the tasting room and vineyard, where movie screenings and yoga classes occur during warm-weather months.
 Varietals grown include Traminette, Cabernet, and Merlot.
-As an avid supporter of viticulture research, the Razzi family donates $1 from the sale of every bottle to furthering agricultural research in Pennsylvania.
+As an avid supporter of viticulture research, the Razzi family donates $1 from every bottle's sale to furthering agricultural research in Pennsylvania.
 124 Beaver Valley Road, Chadds Ford, (610) 459-0808, pennswoodswinery.com

 The Ultimate Brandywine Valley Road Trip - Chester County's Brandywine Valley has all the makings of an idyllic fall drive and overnight stay-cation.
-With a lot of lively towns full of pre-19th century wood and stone structures amplified by the colors of fall foliage.
+With many lively towns full of pre-19th century wood and stone structures amplified by the colors of fall foliage.

 Written By: Philly Bite Magazines Staff